Find and identify the origin of a Windows 11 crash

 Use Task Manager

-Task Manager is another built-in tool that can help you diagnose Windows crashes.
-It lets you see which processes are running, which system resources are being used, and which applications are using the most resources.
+Task Manager is another built-in tool that can help you diagnose computer crashes.
+Windows.
+It allows you to see the processes running, system resources used, and which applications are using the most resources.

-• To begin, open Task Manager by pressing Ctrl + Alt + Del or typing "task Manager" in the Windows search bar.
+• To start, open Task Manager by pressing Ctrl + Alt + Del or by typing “ task Manager »In the search bar of Windows.

-• Once Task Manager is opened, you can see the processes running and system resources in use.
+• Once Task Manager opens, you can see the running processes and used system resources.

 • Finally, to troubleshoot crash-related issues, you can use the information obtained from Task Manager to identify the processes or applications that are causing problems, and take appropriate action to close them or uninstall them.